 4. What do you like most in your current living place and what do you miss most from ‘back home’?

 I admire the mountainous nature and the old architecture of Switzerland.
+There is beauty everywhere.
 Plus it’s a peaceful country with clean air and water!

 From Finland I miss mostly the people – I think missing the friends and family is the biggest price you pay for living elsewhere.
 I also miss the Finnish language, the sea, summer cottage life and Karelian pies (Finnish pies made from a rye dough and rice porridge).